Pulmonary hypertension: Treatment

-A 2023 Cochrane review found that exercise-based rehabilitation may lead to a large increase in exercise capacity and an improvement in health related quality of life, without significantly increasing adverse events.
+A 2023 Cochrane review found that exercise-based rehabilitation may lead to a large increase in exercise capacity and an improvement in health-related quality of life, without significantly increasing adverse events.

 Vasoactive substances

-Many pathways are involved in the abnormal proliferation and contraction of the smooth muscle cells of the pulmonary arteries in patients with pulmonary arterial hypertension.
-Three of these pathways are important since they have been targeted with drugs – endothelin receptor antagonists, phosphodiesterase type 5 (PDE-5) inhibitors, and prostacyclin derivatives.
+Many pathways are involved in the abnormal proliferation and contraction of smooth muscle cells of the pulmonary arteries in patients with pulmonary arterial hypertension.
+Three of these pathways are important, since they have been targeted with drugs – endothelin receptor antagonists, phosphodiesterase type 5 (PDE-5) inhibitors, and prostacyclin derivatives.

 Prostaglandins

 Prostacyclin (prostaglandin I_{2}) is commonly considered the most effective treatment for PAH.
 Epoprostenol (synthetic prostacyclin) is given via continuous infusion that requires a semi-permanent central venous catheter.
 This delivery system can cause sepsis and thrombosis.
 Prostacyclin is unstable and therefore has to be kept on ice during administration.
 Since it has a half-life of 3 to 5 minutes, the infusion has to be continuous, and interruption can be fatal.
 Other prostanoids have therefore been developed.
 Treprostinil can be given intravenously or subcutaneously, but the subcutaneous form can be very painful.
 An increased risk of sepsis with intravenous Remodulin has been reported by the CDC.
 Iloprost is also used in Europe intravenously and has a longer half-life.
 Iloprost was the only inhaled form of prostacyclin approved for use in the US and Europe until the inhaled form of treprostinil was approved by the FDA in July 2009.